sesamyab/docs/docs/intro.md

 Explore our guides and examples to integrate Sesamy.

-Increase your news revenue using the [Sesamy News Widget](/docs/news-widget/getting-started)
+Increase your news revenue using the [Sesamy News](/docs/solutions/news/)

-Monteize your podcasts using [Sesamy Access](/docs/access/getting-started)
+Monteize your podcasts using [Sesamy Podcasts](/docs/solutions/podcasts/)